christianhujer/christianhujer.github.io/_posts/2015-07-19-Getting-started-with-Angular.md

 ---

 My friends at [Equal Experts](http://www.equalexperts.in/) did this very nice example of how to get started with Angular.js.
+It involves a shopping cart and even a REST API to access the products "database".
 Here are the steps:

 ## 1. Install `nvm`, the Node Version Manager